 How bad is my Superior Vena Cava Syndrome?

 Severe: See your doctor urgently if you have cerebral edema, changes in vision, and upper respiratory edema of the larynx/pharynx.
 It may be a life-threatening condition.
+In severe cases, a stent may be placed in the superior vena cava to help keep it open and improve blood flow.

 - Raise the head when lie down